jenyang929/jenyang929/README.md

 My name is Jennifer!

-💻   I am currently looking for a Software Engineer position <br>
+💻   Recently, graduated from the Grace Hopper Program! <br>
 🔭   I’m currently working on CS algorithms and data structures<br>
 🤔   I curious to learn how to incorporate healthcare with AI & machine learning <br>
 💊   Registered Nurse turned Programmer <br>